auth-global/self-documenting-cryptography/design-documents/g3p.md

 The observation that suffixing is a plausibly-secure plaintext tagging construction applies not only to the entire SHA-2 family of functions, but also Blake2, SHA-3, Ascon, and many or most other cryptographic hash functions.
 Even if SHA256 turns out to be a less than ideal choice for this construction, it is at least possible that other cryptographic hash functions are more suitable for various cryptoacoustically secure tagging constructions.

-Thus the G3P also uses bcrypt in a self-documenting mode of operation to supplement the primary crypoacoustic construction,  with the understanding that every bit of bcrypt's two 72-byte inputs is a cryptoacoustic plaintext tag under the assumption that a sufficient number of bytes has been derived from observer input.
+Thus the G3P also uses bcrypt in a self-documenting mode of operation to supplement the primary cryptoacoustic construction,  with the understanding that every bit of bcrypt's two 72-byte inputs is a cryptoacoustic plaintext tag under the assumption that a sufficient number of bytes has been derived from observer input.

 A notable counterexample is Blake3.
 It too exclusive-ors its input into a cryptographic state machine, so thus it too exhibits plausibly-secure cryptoacoustic properties.
 However, it also offers parallel computation and incremental updates via it's internal tree structure, which complicates the cryptoacoustic properties of this function.

 This means the tag-suffixing construction can only be cryptoacoustically secure with additional assumptions about the lengths of the tag and other inputs to Blake3, which shouldn't be anything insurmountable in cryptoacoustically-sensitive designs, but it is an unusual example nonetheless.
 Blake3's parallelism and incremental updates seem largely at odds with the goals of cryptoacoustics, but perhaps there is a shift in perspective that could somehow render these features cryptoacoustically attractive

-The expansion phase of all the PHKDF-based protocols relies on a slight variant of our primary understanding, where the entire hmac message must be known to an observer if they provide the key:
+The expansion phase of all the PHKDF-based protocols relies on a slight variant of our primary understanding, where the entire HMAC message must be known to an observer if they provide the key:

 ```
 HMAC-SHA256 (